Companion Job Description Template

 - Driving clients to planned outings or events.

-- Handling errands for or with client, such as grocery shopping, paying bills, writing letters, etc.
+- Handling errands for or with clients, such as grocery shopping, paying bills, writing letters, etc.

 - Providing emotional support for clients as they heal or cope with their conditions.